rwxrob/zet/20210805235321/README.md

-# Q: What size Zettelkasten notebook do you prefer?
+# What Size Zettelkasten Notebook Do You Prefer?

 📺 <https://youtu.be/mGvkbEBixQA>